Midwest Geobash, Inc. is the non-profit organization behind the event. We are a registered business in the State of Ohio.

 Ed (Jellyfish) and Kathy (POMC) - Ed & Kathy manage our Silent Auction and every detail involved in it.

-Matt (Lord Elwood) - Matt has also helped create Area 51 by managing the fires every year, and of course lighting them the proper way.
+Matt (Lord Elwood) - Matt helped create Area 51 by managing the fires every year, and of course lighting them the proper way.

 ALL our "Green Shirts" - MWGB does not happen without the help of volunteers.
 Each year it takes our main crew and the help of over 100 weekend volunteers to make bash happen.
 Almost 1000 hours of volunteer time goes into bash each year just from Thursday through Sunday of the event!
 MWGB is truly a community driven event.
 The Planning Team tee it up, but our massive roster of volunteer help is what enables us to "knock it out of the park".
 It would be impossible to recognize them individually, but they have our undying gratitude.